-The ICB will consider a request from a PHB direct payment employer to increase a personal assistant's hourly rate, on a case by case basis until March 2025.
+The ICB will consider a request from a PHB direct payment employer to increase a personal assistant's hourly rate, on a case by case.

 The ICB will not back date any increase to PA hourly rates unless there is an exceptional circumstance.